How our Group Critical Illness cover can help

 Or, simply get in touch with your Aviva Group Protection account manager if you have one.

-Please note, we are currently unable to offer direct quotes for Group Critical Illness cover.
-If you have any other questions, we'll be happy to help.
+Please note, we are currently unable to offer direct quotes for Group Critical Illness.
+If you have any further questions, we'll be happy to help.

 Making a claim